 You can check to see if the metric query is working by going back to ‘1.
-Choose Metric’ and clicking on ‘Check Metric Graph’ on the bottom of the window.
+Choose Metric’ and click on ‘Check Metric Graph’ at the bottom of the window.
 Something like the image below should show up.

 Once the alert criteria reaches it's threshold, you should get a detailed alert on your PagerDuty’s service that you set up with Hosted Graphite.
 Now you are able to manually or automatically delegate tasks to specific individuals on your team whenever an alert pops up.